Ottawa team likely in new pro women's soccer league, expert says | CBC News

 "Ottawa economically is a very stable city.
 We do have good sponsorships that we can reach into so I think it's a very, very good market."

-National team member Clarissa Larisey, who's an Ottawa native, said playing at home would be "amazing."
-When not playing for Canada, she currently plays for Celtic in the Scottish Women's Premier League.
+National team member Clarissa Larisey, an Ottawa native playing for Celtic F.C. in Scotland, said playing at home would be "amazing."

 "I think that there's going to be a lot more opportunities for some people in Canada, whereas, obviously, when I was younger, I had to go elsewhere.
 So I think it would be really great," she said.